-We use the Component Pane to manually assign an initial coordinate system, when importing from a format that does not specify the coordinate system.
+We use the Component tab of the Info pane to manually assign an initial coordinate system, when importing from a format that does not specify the coordinate system.

-We open the map, and then we drag and drop the OSM layer into the map.
+We open the map, and then we zoom into a view of Monaco.

-In the Component pane we can see the coordinate system used by the map is Pseudo-Mercator, the default offered by Manifold when creating new components.
+In the Component tab of the Info pane we can see the coordinate system used by the map is Pseudo-Mercator, the default offered by Manifold when creating new components.
 Because that coordinate system is reported in black text we know that the coordinate system has been automatically provided by the OSM data source.

-Likewise, the coordinate system the Map uses is also in black text because the coordinate system for the map was defined by the first layer, the OSM layer, that we dragged and dropped into the map.
-Because that first layer has a verified, trustworthy coordinate system specified, the map also has a verified coordinate system.
+Likewise, the coordinate system the Map uses is also in black text because the coordinate system for the map was defined when we created the map, using default Pseudo-Mercator.

 To continue on with this example, we next import a shapefile to create a drawing, and then we add that drawing to the map.

 When we drag and drop the buildings drawing into the map it does not appear in Monaco.